tanav-malhotra/ironguard/README.md

 | `focus_window` | Brings a window to the foreground | To switch between applications |

 > ⚠️ **Note**: Screen control tools only work when `/screen control` is enabled.
 Default is observe-only.
+>
+> If the AI tries to use these tools in observe mode, it will receive a clear error message explaining that screen control is disabled and how to enable it.

 ### Web & Research Tools